 Vegan sweets?
 Why wouldn’t sweets be vegan or vegetarian, we hear you ask?

 Are Starburst vegan?
-Yes they are!
+In the UK, yes they are!
 Formally known as Opal Fruits (whoop out loud if you’re an old school sweet connoisseur who remembers that name?!), Starburst are made with concentrated fruit juice and they are as sweet and as tangy as they are chewy.
 These sweets make it a tough job not to eat the whole packet in one go!

 Millions are chewy little nuggets of joy that are approved by The Vegetarian Society and are also suitable for vegans (apart from Chocolate Strawberry flavour).
 They come in a range of flavours, from Bubblegum to Vimto, and can be bought for as little as 30p.
 There are large jars available online and multipacks so you can try most of the flavours in one go.